-Growing up in California and now residing in the Phoenix area, I have been surrounded by beautiful homes, missions and buildings that have been influenced by the Spanish Colonial style.
+Growing up in California and now residing in the Phoenix area, I have been surrounded by beautiful homes, missions and buildings that have been influenced by the Spanish Colonial Architecture style.

-With their arrival in the new world the Spanish brought with them their design ideals.
+With their arrival in the new world, the Spanish brought with them their design ideas.
 Not having the same building materials available they began to look at the adobe structures built by the local people and combined the two styles which resulted in what we have now come to call Spanish Colonial.
 The oldest governmental building in America is the Palace of the Governors located in Santa Fe, New Mexico.
 Construction was begun on the Palace in 1610.
 It is one of the earliest examples of the style.

-Spain also desired to spread Christianity to the local people and as a result many missions were built, often in the Spanish Colonial style.
+Spain also desired to spread Christianity to the local people and as a result, many missions were built, often in the Spanish Colonial style.
 Below is the San Xavier del Bac Mission, also known as the “White Dove of the Desert”.
 It is located in the Santa Cruz Valley just outside of Tucson.
 It was built in the late 1700’s by Franciscan fathers Juan Bautista Velderrain and Juan Bautista Llorenz.
-The high towers, large dome and rounded parapets have a Byzantine and Moorish architectural influence.
+The high towers, large dome, and rounded parapets have a Byzantine and Moorish architectural influence.

 The Spanish Colonial Revival style occurred in the early 20th century as a result of the opening of the Panama Canal.
 San Diego was the first U.S. port of call and the Panama~California exposition was created as a celebration of the opening.
 The city park was selected as the exposition site and the name Balboa Park was adopted.
 Bertram Goodhue was the supervisory architect and he advised using forms of neoclassical Spanish Colonial architecture.
 Indeed the buildings have a Spanish baroque feel.

-The exposition opened on December 31, 1914 and over the next three years it was attended by over 3.5 million visitors who became enamored of the eclectic mixture of Spanish and Latin American architecture and desired to have it as their own.
+The exposition opened on December 31, 1914, and over the next three years, it was attended by over 3.5 million visitors who became enamored of the eclectic mixture of Spanish and Latin American architecture and desired to have it as their own.

 Furthering the style was the town of Santa Barbara.
 In 1925 an earthquake leveled most of the downtown and surrounding areas.
 A decision was made by the city council that all new buildings conform to a Spanish-Moorish style of architecture.